Go directly to product information

 Taxes included.
 Shipping costs will be calculated at checkout.

-Star anise is, as the name suggests, a star-shaped spice that consists of the fruit pod and the seeds.
-The fresh, light green fruit has a diameter of approximately 3.5 cm and has about eight compartments or follicles.
-Each consists of a single-seamed carpel, which opens on one side only, and contains one shiny, brown seed.
+Star anise is, as the name suggests, a star-shaped spice consisting of the fruit box and the seeds.
+The fresh, light green fruit has a diameter of approximately 3.5 cm and has approximately eight compartments or follicles.
+Each consists of a carpel with one seam, so that it only opens on one side, and contains one shiny, brown seed.

-The fruit is picked when it is dark brown, before it has fully ripened, to prevent the seeds from falling off.
-After drying, the carpel appears lignified and extremely hard.
+The fruit is picked when it is dark brown, before it is fully ripe, to prevent the seeds from falling off.
+After drying, the carpel appears lignified, rock hard.

-The fruits come from the true anise tree or Illicium verum, a ten to twenty meter high tree with shiny, leathery leaves.
-It blooms twice a year.
-Our star anise comes from the mountainous and relatively cool Lang Son in Vietnam, the tree's natural habitat.
+The fruits come from the real anise tree or Illicium verum, a ten to twenty meter high tree with shiny, leathery leaves.
+It flowers twice a year.
+Our star anise comes from the mountainous and relatively cool Lang Son in Vietnam, the natural habitat of the tree.

-It bears fruit from March to April and from August to September.
-There are two harvests per year, each taking three to four months because the fruits must be picked manually once they have ripened sufficiently.
+This one gives fruit from March to April and from August to September.
+There are two harvests per year, each lasting three to four months, because the fruits have to be picked by hand once they are sufficiently ripe.

-The star anise is harvested from the fifth year onwards.
-During its productive life, the tree produces increasingly higher yields and the quality of the star anise also increases.
-Trees that are twenty to thirty years old produce the best star anise.
+Star anise is harvested from the fifth year.
+During its productive life, the tree gives an increasingly higher yield and the quality of the star anise also increases.
+Trees that are twenty to thirty years old give the best star anise.

 Our star anise is grown and exploited naturally, without the use of chemical fertilizers and/or pesticides.